 Ptolemaic Sanctuary of Kalabsha

-This Ptolemaic era sanctuary was dismantled and the masonry was used in later reconstruction of the Kalabsha Temple.
-In 1963 when the Kalabsha Temple was dismantled for the relocation, remains of this sanctuary were discovered and transported to its new location on Elephantine island, and subsequently rebuilt.
-In 1974-5 the blocks with reliefs were reconstituted in to a new structure, some new stone was used and left roughly dressed to distinguish it from the old, while the base structure needed to hold the recovered decorated stones was constructed in sandstock brickwork of similar colour and texture but clearly different from the recovered stones
+This Ptolemaic era sanctuary was dismantled and the masonry was used in later reconstruction of the Kalabsha Temple (today called the New Kalabsha).
+In 1963 CE when the Kalabsha Temple was dismantled for the relocation, remains of this sanctuary were discovered and transported to its new location on Elephantine island, and subsequently rebuilt.
+In 1974-5 CE the blocks with reliefs were reconstituted in to a new structure, some new stone was used and left roughly dressed to distinguish it from the old, while the base structure needed to hold the recovered decorated stones was constructed in sandstock brickwork of similar colour and texture but clearly different from the recovered stones.

 circa 722-332 BCE